“How heavy is that sword?”

 & good targeting]

 I want you to read that chart again, because those numbers are not typo’s.
-When someone grabs even the lightest sword and swings away, it can generate impact forces of thousands of pounds at the impact site.
+When someone grabs even the lightest sword and swings away, it can generate an impact force of thousands of pounds at the impact site.
 The light epee blade can’t withstand that force: it will bend and sooner or later break, so it might break skin but probably won’t break anyone’s bones.
 The heavier, stiffer blades are not nearly so self-sacrificing.
 A rapier can crack a rib: a broadsword can snap a leg like a twig.

 Look how the numbers drop when correct technique is used.
 And if you add correct target placement, that number can drop to nearly zero.